-The course's work is divided into four "threads".
-One thread, SMoL, uses an automated tutor to teach students SMoL.
-A second thread, ML, makes students work through mystery languages.
-The third is the Implementation thread.
-The fourth is Analysis, which asks students to relate material they are learning in the class to real-world language contexts.
+The course's work is divided into several "threads":

+- SMoL uses an automated tutor to teach students SMoL. - ML makes students work through mystery languages. - Stacker makes students reflect on program evaluation using a novel tool, the Stacker, which provides a notional machine.
+Readers will find it extremely useful to run SMoL programs in the Stacker and study how they behave. - The Implementation thread has student build working implementations. - The Analysis thread asks students to relate material they are learning in the class to real-world language contexts.
 I especially encourage educators to make use of the Analysis thread assignments in their classes.